 - Managers (246 people or 14.5%)

-In combination these three occupations accounted for 841 people in total or 49.4% of the resident workers .
+In combination these three occupations accounted for 841 people in total or 49.4% of the resident workers (All industries).

-In comparison, Health Care and Social Assistance employed 43.3% in Professionals; 8.0% in Labourers; and 6.0% in Managers.
+In comparison, the Health Care and Social Assistance workforce in Cook Shire employed 43.3% in Professionals; 8.0% in Labourers and 6.0% in Managers.

-The major differences between the jobs held by the resident workers of the Cook Shire and Health Care and Social Assistance were:
+The major differences between the jobs held by the resident workers (All industries) of Cook Shire and Health Care and Social Assistance were:

-The number of people in the resident workers ] in Cook Shire increased by 112 between 2011 and 2016.
+The number of resident workers (All industries) in Cook Shire increased by 112 between 2011 and 2016.

-The largest change in the occupations of the resident workers between 2011 and 2016 in the Cook Shire was for those employed as:
+The largest change in the occupations of the resident workers between 2011 and 2016 in Cook Shire were those employed as: